Marconiusiii/OhCraps/README.md

 When a point is established, you'll have the ability to add Pass Line Odds or a Lay Bet to your initial Line Bet.
 If you bet on the Pass Line before the Coming Out roll, you'll be asked if you want Pass Line Odds.
 If you bet on the Don't Pass Line, you'll be prompted for a Lay Bet.
 Both are optional and can be bypassed by hitting Enter.

-#### Place Bets

-Typing 'y' and hitting Enter when prompted with the Place Bets will take you through the Place Bet flow, asking you for a bet on each of the place numbers.
-Enter a 0 if you want to keep the bet clear, otherwise enter your bet to Place the number.

-If the Place Bet number is rolled, you'll be prompted to Press your Bet.
-Hit Enter to decline, or enter 'y' to edit the Place Bet.
-Enter 0 to remove it.

-Place Bets are always off on the Coming Out roll, so they will not be paid until after the Point Phase has started unless you enter "y" in the Place Bets Working prompt between the Field and Proposition bet prompts in the Coming Out phase.

-Placing the 4 or 10 for $25 or more will automatically Buy those bets, and the 2% commission is factored into what you win if they hit.
-For example, Buying the 4 for $25 will win 2 for 1, so you pay $1 to win $50, and will end up collecting $49.

 #### Come and Don't Come

 The Come and Don't Come Fields act like additional Pass Line Bets after a Point has been established.
 Placing these bets is only possible after the Point Phase has started.
 Enter 'y' if you want to bet on these fields when prompted, then Enter a 'c' for Come or a 'd' for Don't Come.